DashAISoftware/DashAI/README.rst

 Running the Backend
 ~~~~~~~~~~~~~~~~~~~

-There are two ways to run DashAI:
+There are three ways to run DashAI:

 1. By executing DashAI as a module: